 What if someone deletes all the content?

-Cool.
+Awesome.
 But how many new languages can we add?

 What can I do to let others know I am translating this language?

 Put a comment in the top of the column stating you’re working on this column/language.
 Add your contact info so translators may contact you.
 Twitter handle or email is more than fine.
-If you put nothing identifiable here, they will simply resort to comments within the sheet.

 What does the column “translator_text” mean?